-We've also created a comparison tool to make your choice easier.
+We've also created a selection tool to make your choice easier.
 You can filter slots games based on over 50 variables, or use our ready-made filters.

 How to use the slot filters?

-The quickest way to compare slots is to use our pre-made quick filters.
+The quickest way to choose a slot is to use our pre-made quick filters.
 Just click the filter name to see matching slots.